14th Holocaust Memorial Lecture

 As distinct from the concentration camps, there were few survivors to tell the world what had happened.
 Father Desbois and his teams visit small villages across Ukraine, Russia, Poland and Belarus and interview the residents there who witnessed the killings.
 Many of those he interviews have never before spoken of the massacres.

-His book, _The Holocaust by Bullets_ documents this work and is the winner of the 2008 National Jewish Book Award.
+His book, [The Holocaust by Bullets]4 documents this work and is the winner of the 2008 National Jewish Book Award.

 Father Desbois is a grandson of a French deportee to the Rawa Ruska Camp in the Ukraine and is motivated by a compulsion to locate the killing sites before all the witnesses have died, to "bring proof of these assassinations to the world", and to assure that history does not die with the witnesses.
 To fulfill this mission, Father Desbois founded Yahad-In Unum in 2004.